-Queen Mary 2 from Amsterdam to Southampton in four easy steps.
+Get to Queen Mary 2 in Southampton from Amsterdam in four easy steps.

 It’s exciting and yet bittersweet.
 That’s how I describe the day that I have to head to Southampton to return home.
 More times than not, a transatlantic cruise aboard Queen Mary 2 has been my “ride” home from Europe or England for the last 13 years.
 This would be my 20th Atlantic crossing.
 I finally knew how to get to Queen Mary 2 from Amsterdam.

 I had just wrapped a week cruising through tulip-filled Holland and beer-filled Belgium with Avalon Waterways.
 It was a wonderful river cruise.
 I saw millions of colorful tulips and drank two Belgium beers.
 I liked the tulips.

 Why I spent three days in London before the voyage began isn’t as important as how to get to Queen Mary 2 in London for a transatlantic crossing from Southampton.

 From the river cruise dock to Amsterdam Centraal